Backend API

 - Multi-format Support: Technically supports multiple conventions, with JSON:API shipped out-of-the-box

-Possibility to Create New API Applications
+Possibility to create new API applications

 With the current infrastructure, projects can easily create their own API applications that would be completely separated from others.
 This means that resources can be added only to the new application, and users can’t access them with existing ones.

-Decoupling from Conventions
+Decoupling from conventions

-Backend API resources can use any implemented conventions, create new ones, or even not use any.
+StorefrontAPI is tightly coupled with a JSON:API convention, and all resources have to follow it.
+For Backend API resources can use any implemented conventions, create new ones, or even not use any.
 In this case, the “no convention” approach is used, and a request and response are formatted as a plain JSON.
+For more details, see Create and change Backend API conventions.

 Authentication